JuliaSpacePhysics/SPEDAS.jl/docs/src/index.md

     - spectral analysis
     - moving box average for filtering magnetometer data
     - coordinate transformations
+- [irfu-matlab](https://github.com/irfu/irfu-matlab): Matlab routines to work with space data, particularly with MMS and Cluster/CAA data.
+Also some general plasma routines.
 - [QSAS (C/C++)](http://www.sp.ph.ic.ac.uk/csc-web/QSAS/) : Science Analysis Software for Space Plasmas

 ⚠️ **Development Status**: This package is in active development.
 While functional, the API may undergo changes in future releases.
 Please review the documentation and test thoroughly before using in scientific work.